fnogatz/xsd2json/README.md

 Translation with CHR"](http://arxiv.org/pdf/1406.2125v1.pdf).

-## Installation & Usage

-All you need is [SWI-Prolog](http://www.swi-prolog.org/). `xsd2json` provides a command line interface.
-You can use it via

-	swipl -q -f cli.pl -- < /path/to/your.xsd

-For further instructions, e.g. how to use `xsd2json` programmatically, have a look at the tool's [Readme](https://github.com/fnogatz/xsd2json/tree/master/lib).

 ## Project Structure

-`xsd2json` is developed in a test-driven way.
-This reflects in the project's folder structure, too: The `/lib` directory contains the Prolog and CHR stuff while you will find the [TAP](http://testanything.org/) testing framework implemented in [node.js](http://nodejs.org/) under `/test`.
-Both directories contain their own Readme-File that explain the usage of the given tools.
+xsd2json is developed in a test-driven way.
+This reflects in the project's folder structure, too: The `/lib-pl` directory contains the Prolog and CHR stuff while you will find the [TAP](http://testanything.org/) testing framework implemented in [node.js](http://nodejs.org/) under `/test`.
+Both directories contain their own Readme-File that explain their usage.